jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-core/README.md

   * GWT UIBinder for views?
   * GIN for DI
   * Navigation must keep old URL schemes.
-Fortunately, each web site "Action" seems to have a set prefix
+Fortunately, each web site "Action" seems to have a set prefix (Tokenizers defined by Places can use the @Prefix("") annotation to specify its URL fragment prefix)
   * Places needed:
     * Display collection data as CSV (collection data, collection book data, illustration titles)
     * Be able to display arbitrary number of static HTML pages in main content area
+    * Display book description and metadata
+    * Select book by criteria
+    * Browse through a book by thumbnails and be able to view a single image that has been selected
+  * Activities need some site-specific information, so can be defined in the distinct website modules.

 ####Rose Actions
   * HOME("home") - static page